paulieguk/LDW-JUN22/Content/Instructions-003.md

 Cancel the wizard with the **X** top right.

- - End the Lab and make sure you close both Windows just leaving the orghinal **LDW-Jun22-001: 001 LDW - Azure Cloud** lab running and continue.
+ - End the Lab and make sure you close both Windows just leaving the original **LDW-Jun22-001: 001 LDW - Azure Cloud** lab running and continue.

 - [] This completes the activities for Lab 1 please let your instructor know that you have completed Lab 1